 Next on my stop was Wiens Family Cellars.
 They are well known for their “Big Reds”, but do not overlook their white wines too.
 Wiens Family Cellars also has beautiful facilities for a romantic Temecula wedding.
 In fact, when I was there, they were preparing a wedding for a bride on that weekend.
 So you can get your wine and the beautiful scenery around the winery for your wedding.
 I tasted through 12 different wines from Wiens, so there is quite a range of wines for you to try.
 If you are staying in Palm Springs, you may want to get a Wine Club membership from them, as they have a special barrel room for members to try wines not available to the general public, plus special pricing on wines (BTW, the other wineries also have wine clubs too).
 Plus this would give you incentive to drive to Temecula a few times during your winter stay.
 My top two favourite wines from the 12 I tasted:

 - Wiens Family Cellars Domestique 2010.
 This is a Southern Rhone blend of 44% Mourvedre, 29% Grenache, and 27% Syrah.
 It is rare that you see Mourvedre with such a high component in such a blend.
-Mourvedre is typically a blending grape, used in smaller amounts to provide colour, fruit and some tannic structure to compliment the fruity Grenache grape.
+Mourvedre is typically a blending grape, used in smaller amounts to provide colour, fruit and some tannic structure to complement the fruity Grenache grape.
 This wine had aromas of red cherries, raspberries and vanilla in the glass.
 Full body, dry, with a soft mouthfeel.
 Cherry flavour with some smokiness and nice minerality (think Perrier water) to it.
 A really nice wine.

 - Wiens Family Cellars Cabernet Sauvignon 2010 (USD$45).
 Dark ruby/garnet in the glass.
 Dark fruit and vanilla with notes of mint and dill on the nose.
 Fully body, dry with a medium mouthfeel.
 Dark fruit flavour with that same minerality as I enjoyed on the Domestique.
 Medium length.
 I must note that I really like minerality in a wine, and many of the wines I tasted in the Temecula Valley had a mineral component to them.
 Something about the terroir there brings it out.
 Nice.